ibexa/documentation-developer/docs/infrastructure_and_maintenance/security/security_checklist.md

 ### Enable Certificate Authority Authorization (CAA)

 CAA allows domain owners to specify which Certificate Authorities (CAs) are permitted to issue SSL/TLS certificates for their domain.
-This prevents attackers from having certificates issued for domains they don't own.
+This prevents attackers from having certificates issued for domains they don't own, hindering some types of attack.
 CAA is configured in your DNS zone file.

 ## Database